theobald-software/theobald-software.github.io/content/_en/board-connector/server.md

 {: .box-tip }
 **Tip:** The Theobald.Bc.Web.Worker.exe logs its actions in the log subdirectory.
-The log files are located in the logs subdirectory of the program directory:`C:ProgramFiles\BOARD Connector\logs\server\run` (default)
+The log files are located in the logs subdirectory of the program directory:`C:ProgramFiles\Board Connector\logs\server\run` (default)
 These are also the logs that can be displayed in the Designer under **[Server]>[Logs (Run)]**.

 {: .box-tip }
 **Tip:** The Theobald.Xu.Web.Listener.exe logs its actions in log files.
-The log files are located in the logs subdirectory of the program directory: 'C:ProgramFiles\BOARD Connector\logs\server\web' (default).
+The log files are located in the logs subdirectory of the program directory: 'C:ProgramFiles\Board Connector\logs\server\web' (default).

 More information about the server can be found in the following sections: